 |Gasless/ lazy minting||Yes||Yes|

 Final Verdict: Which is Better OpenSea or Rarible?

 Everything ultimately boils down to personal choices and what you’re prepared to forgo in order to use a certain feature or service.
 For instance, you could be willing to give up the abundance of crypto payment methods provided by OpenSea in exchange for the possibility of buying NFTs on Rarible with a credit card.

 Although OpenSea may be more well-known and older, Rarible offers a number of significant advantages to take into account.

-Rarible enables lazy minting, accepts four blockchains, lets users define their own royalty, and lets them use their credit cards to pay for fixed-price things.
-The only true advantage OpenSea has over Rarible is that it supports Solana and accepts more file types, but even these advantages aren't enough to give OpenSea the edge.
+Rarible enables lazy minting, accepts four blockchains, lets users define their own royalty, and lets them use their credit cards to pay for fixed-price items.
+The only true advantage OpenSea has over Rarible is that it supports Solana and accepts more file types, but even these advantages aren’t enough to give OpenSea the edge.

 OpenSea may be the best NFT market, but if it doesn’t start permitting features that the more recent markets are releasing, it may lose its top position.
 Rarible is now a better option for both makers and purchasers because OpenSea is coping with the numerous fraudulent NFTs that are currently scattered around the site.

 Even though this might seem a little complicated, you don’t need to worry.
 ZenLedger now provides native support for ERC-721 NFT taxes.